What Is FHA Loan?

 Final Loan Approval

 If the underwriter is satisfied with your application and the appraisal, your loan will move to final approval.
 At this stage, the lender may request additional documentation or clarification on certain details.
-Once everything is verified and all conditions are met, you’ll receive final loan approval.
+Once everything is verified and all conditions are met, you’ll officially apply for FHA loan approval and move toward closing.

 5